Polyanyanwu/graces-art-pp5/README.md

 ![Checkout Not Logged in](/docs/images/checkout_no_login.png)

 To make payment the user will enter data in all the mandatory fields, which are indicated by a * in the placeholder of the fields.
 To test the payment flow use the Stripe test card "4242 4242 4242 4242", enter a month and year in future and 5-digit usa zip code.
-The payment will be accepted an a confirmation page is displayed.
+The payment will be accepted and a confirmation page is displayed.

 ![Successful Checkout](/docs/images/checkout_success_msg.png)